YerbaPage/MGDebugger/README.md

 </div>

+For paper "From Code to Correctness: Closing the Last Mile of Code Generation with Hierarchical Debugging".

-**Update: MGDebugger achieves 100% accuracy on HumanEval with the DeepSeek-R1 model in our latest experiments!
-Results have been uploaded in `/supplementary/dsr1_results.jsonl`**
+**🔥Update: MGDebugger achieves 100% accuracy on HumanEval with the DeepSeek-R1 model in our latest experiments!** Results have been uploaded in `/supplementary/dsr1_results.jsonl`

 ## Table of Contents